 Let’s clear something up: Lassie was a Collie, not a Shetland Sheepdog!
 And yes, the two are different.
-Sure, they’re both fluffy and have wedge-shaped heads.
+Sure, they’re both fluffy dog breeds and have wedge-shaped heads.
 But the Shetland Sheepdog, or Sheltie, is about half the size of his Collie cousin.

 Smaller doesn’t mean dumber, though.